ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Methodology

+where $\sqrt{d_p}$ denotes the channel number of the key $\bm{P}_{t-w+1: t}$.
+These positional encodings are obtained based on the sinusoidal functions proposed in \cite{vaswani2017attention} as:

+where each positional encoding $\bm{P}_t^l$ embeds a specific temporal cue into its corresponding frame token, which makes the generation of each facial reaction frame considering its global position at the time $(0, t]$.
+This way, each facial reaction embedding in $\bm{R}^l_{t-w+1:t}$ would be aware of its temporal position within the entire facial reaction sequence.

-\subsection{Speaker-listener behaviour synchronisation}
+\subsection{Speaker-listener Behaviour Synchronisation}

-Properly synchronising the generated facial reactions with the corresponding speaker behaviours is a key to make them photo-realistic.
-As shown in Fig.~\ref{fig:LPD-PIE}, we first propose a visual interaction encoder to synchronise the generated facial reactions (\emph{i.e.,} previously/currently generated facial reaction embeddings) with the corresponding aligned speaker facial embeddings as:
+Since human facial reaction is a spatio-temporal signal, which is highly correlated with the corresponding speaker behaviour in the temporal dimension, properly synchronising the generated facial reactions with the corresponding speaker behaviours is a key to ensure them to be appropriate and realistic.

+As shown in Fig.~\ref{fig:model_details} (c), the \textbf{SLBS} module is made up of two models: a \textbf{Visual Interaction Model (VIM)} and a \textbf{Modality Interaction Model (MIM)}.
+Specifically, the VIM first synchronises the generated current raw 3D facial reactions (\emph{i.e.,} the embeddings $\bm{R}^l_{t-w+1:t}$) with the corresponding aligned speaker facial embeddings $\bm{\bar{F}}^s_{t-w+1:t}$ produced by the MSBEA module as: